 In practice, the ATS governs process.
 The recruitment CRM governs relationships.
 Teams that use both gain better control over how talent is engaged long before the next requisition opens.

-How to choose the right recruitment CRM for your team
+How to Choose the Right Talent CRM for Your Team

 The best recruitment CRM is the one that solves your most painful bottleneck first.